Frequently Asked Questions

 However, if you are a printmaker based outside of the UK, please consider taking part in our sister project, the International Print Exchange.

 Are there any size restrictions to consider when submitting the application?

-At present there is no size limit on work submitted.
-Please note, however, all work must be 2D based.
+Please note, all work must be 2D based.

 Do you require any fixtures to be attached to framed work?

 Yes, we require D-rings to be affixed with appropriately sized D-rings .

 As we will be displaying the frames using our in-house hanging system, we reccomend that D-rings should be fixed 1 inch down the frame, facing inwards on either side.
 Please see guide below for details: